zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-generic-query-with-linq.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Generic queries with Linq
+# Creating Generic Queries with LINQ in Entity Framework 4

 In the concept of object orientation, we always have in mind to create codes that can be reused within the application or even in different applications.
 In this context, I have been asked how it is possible to use `LINQ`, which is totally object-oriented and strongly typed, and still create reusable codes.